 Get in touch

-If you have an invention you would like to discuss, Nicholas offers a complimentary initial consultation to assess your idea and outline the most appropriate path forward.
-Get in touch — he is always happy to have a conversation about what patent protection could mean for you.
+If you have an invention you would like to discuss, Nicholas offers a complimentary initial consultation to assess your idea and map out the most sensible path forward — with no obligation and no jargon.
+Get in touch; he is always happy to have a straightforward conversation about what patent protection could mean for you and your business.